 Now we will create the neck details for the bottle.
 For this purpose we have already created a surface but it is hidden.

-So right-click the "NECK" feature in the model tree and pick Unhide.
+So select the "NECK" feature in the model tree and pick Show.

 Now part will appear as shown below.

 We will create a boundary blended surface that connects NECK with main body.